slalom/dataops-infra/catalog/aws/data-lake/README.md

 This data lake implementation creates three buckets, one each for data, logging, and metadata.
 The data lake also supports lambda functions which can trigger automatically when new content is added.

+* Designed to be used in combination with the `aws/data-lake-users` module.
+* To add SFTP protocol support, combine this module with the `aws/sftp` module.

 ## Requirements

 No requirements.